afuchs/AviaryTwilioNodeServer/README.md

 # AviaryTwilioNodeServer

-A simple example of accepting an incoming sms text via Twilio and rendering a photo with Aviary.
+A simple example of accepting an incoming SMS text via Twilio and rendering a photo with Aviary.

 Email partners+twilio@aviary.com to whitelist your Aviary API Key.